uQr/cordova-docs/tutorial-cordova-5/README.md

 cordova build android -- --ant
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are two major ways that switching to Gradle can affect your project:
+There are three major ways that switching to Gradle can affect your project:

 1. The way you specify signing information is different.
 See the [Packaging & Publishing tutorial for details](../tutorial-package-publish).
-1. Some 3rd party plugins may either require Gradle be used or not yet support it.
+1. Some 3rd party plugins may now require Gradle and thus typically only work on Cordova 5.0.0 and up.
 In particular, plugins that modify Android build artifacts in a non-standard way can run into issues.
+1. Other 3rd party plugins may not have updated to support Gradle yet and still require Ant to be used.
+Generally these plugins are designed for Cordova versions < 5.0.0.

 A good example of a plugin that requires Gradle is the [Crosswalk plugin](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview) we will cover a bit in this article.
 While at one point it also worked with Ant builds, it now errors out if you are not building with Gradle.
 As a result, Visual Studio 2015 now uses Gradle to build Android in Cordova 5.0.0+ instead of Ant (2015 RC still used Ant).
 The end result is you could hit compatibility issues with lesser known 3rd party plugins particularly if you have not updated them.